Andreizabo/LaboratorPA/Laborator1PA/README.md

-Note: I am still working on Optional, implementing BFS for tree generation.
+Note: I implemented a simple Deque class in order to generate the trees for Optional and Bonus

 ---Compulsory:

 I used two functions besides the Main function: